istio/istio.io/content/docs/tasks/telemetry/access-log/index.md

 [format](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#format-rules) of the access log.
 To do it, edit `global.proxy.accessLogFormat`.

-Save the config map and exit the editing mode.
+Save the configuration map and exit the editing mode.

 ## Test the access log